mohammed-soff21/FindTheMaximum/README.md

 ## Features
 - Accepts three integer inputs from the user
 - Calculates the largest number between them
-- Using logical AND operation
+- Using logical AND operator
 - Code is divided into reusable methods for better readability and structure
 - Written in clean and modern C# syntax